wsxiaoys/lil/readme.txt

      eval [...]
        combines the arguments to a single string and evaluates it as LIL code.
 The function returns the result of the LIL code

+     upeval [...]
+       combines the arguments to a single string and evaluates it as LIL code in the environment above the current environment (the parent environment).
+For functions this is usually the function caller's environment.
+This can be used to access local variables (for read and write purposes) of a function's caller or to affect its flow (like causing a caller function to return).
+The function can be used to provide most of the functionality that other languages provide via the use of macros but at the program's runtime and with full access to the program's state

      jaileval ["clean"] <code>
        the <code> will be executed in its own LIL environment.
 Unless